Clash Detection Viewport API#

 Clash Viewport#

-• Show meshes and outlines: When enabled, the meshes and outlines will be displayed in the clash viewport (ClashViewportSettings.CLASH_VIEWPORT_SHOW_CLASHES).
+• Show in Clash Viewport: When enabled, meshes, outlines, and point clouds will be displayed in the clash viewport (ClashViewportSettings.CLASH_VIEWPORT_SHOW_CLASHES).

 • Show wireframes: When enabled, wireframes will be displayed for clash meshes in the clash viewport (ClashViewportSettings.CLASH_VIEWPORT_SHOW_WIREFRAMES).